Benjamin-Aw-93/ssoc_autocoder/hydra-lightning-doc.md

             return loss
     ```
     This would be carried out for all the data loading and training/evaluation steps carried out in the original processes.
 For further examples of how certain snippets are written, please look at the `lightning_classes` folder where the data and model codes are stored, or refer to [lightning-hydra](https://github.com/ashleve/lightning-hydra-template) for more details.
 4. Setting up the hydra configuration files.
+(Coming Soon)
 5. Writing configuration files for new experiments.
+(Coming Soon)